-Who said a mini-ITX case cannot be roomier inside?
+Who said a mini-ITX case could not be roomier inside?

 Meet Thermaltake Core X1.
-Measuring 16.80 x 11.00 x 18.50 inches, this case is larger than many mini-ITX.
-Take, for instance, Corsair Carbide Air 240 which measures 15.6 x 10.2 x 12.6 inches.
+Measuring 16.80 x 11.00 x 18.50 inches, this case is much larger than many mini-ITX.
+Take, for instance, Corsair Carbide Air 240, which measures 15.6 x 10.2 x 12.6 inches.
 This means more space for the cooling solution, storage drives, and cable management.

-Core X1 is liquid cooling supported.
+Core X1 is liquid-cooling supported.
 These can be stacked together for expandability.
-With its solid build quality, inside space, and support for a full sized PSU and GPU, Thermaltake Core X1 is our pick for the best mini-ITX motherboard setup.
+With its stable build quality, inside space, and support for a full-sized PSU and GPU, Thermaltake Core X1 is our pick for the best mini-ITX motherboard setup.

 The side panels can be switched to suit your needs.
 You can remove the small side i/o tab with the power and reset button along with the audio interface and LEDs.
 The rear side is fixed but has vents for fans and a PSU.

-Core X1 supports multiple fans and/or radiator configurations including a 200mm fan or 360mm radiator for liquid cooling solution.
+Core X1 supports multiple fans and radiator configurations, including a 200mm fan or 360mm radiator for a liquid-cooling solution.

-The case takes a mini-ITX motherboard and you can install a CPU cooler with a height as tall as 7.87 inches.
-Likewise, the motherboard tray has a rubber grommet which is handy for cable management.
-We like that it offers good options for GPU setup as you can install a graphics card as long as 15.74 inches.
-Therefore, making this compact cube a good choice for a gaming setup.
+The case takes a mini-ITX motherboard, and you can install a CPU cooler with a height as tall as 7.87 inches.
+Likewise, the motherboard tray has a rubber grommet, which is handy for cable management.
+We like that it offers excellent options for GPU setup as you can install a graphics card as long as 15.74 inches.
+Therefore, making this compact cube the right choice for a gaming setup.